 If you are feeling up to the challenge of tackling some of the famous South West Coast Path walks, then there are a few things you will need to bring.
 A good pair of hiking boots is essential to ensure you are prepared for the different terrain the coast path has to offer.
 With the south coast being notorious for famously changeable weather, a waterproof jacket is also a must, as well as warm headwear, walking socks and a lightweight backpack.
 If you are visiting in the summer months, then a good pair of sunglasses is also important.

 To keep you cool whilst exploring all that the coastal path has to offer, ensure that you bring plenty of water, as well as sunscreen.
-If you are attempting to tackle some of the more challenging South West Coast Path walks, then we recommend bringing a first aid kit, just in case.
+If you are attempting to tackle some of the more challenging South West Coast Path walks, then we recommend bringing a first aid kit, too.

 The South West Coast Path has so much to offer, including two national parks.
 Exmoor National Park, known for its rugged coastal scenery, beautiful moorlands and wild deer, is a true treasure of the south west coast.
 Dartmoor National Park is yet another must-visit location in south Devon, with its array of wildlife and sections of outstanding natural beauty.